4artechnologies-ag/clima-erc20/README.md

 Contract module which allows children to implement an emergency stop mechanism that can be triggered by an authorized account. only the pauser account can trigger call `pause` and `unpause` methods.

+### Access Control Roles
+contract module which will assign access roles to different users by authorized account. olny the admin accont can trigger call `grantRole`, `getRoleAdmin`, `revokeRole`, amd `hasRole` methods.

+### Cap
+contract module which will allow the authorized account to set the total supply of the token. anyone account can trigger call `cap` methods.